programmer647/library/README.md

-make way to validate items for loan eg check if they are in the books and users table way for admin to view overdue books way for admin to view all books currently out of the library
+make way to validate items for loan eg check if they are in the books and users table way for admin to view overdue books way for admin to view all books currently out of the library make it so that collecting a book removes it from the reserve table figure out how to do it that when collecting books it shows the title of the book and the author, as well as the user's name instead of just their user id

 Notes: